Per Opnavinst 8023.24 When Does A Training Certification Expire

 UnderstandingTraining Certification Expiration Under OPNAVINST 8023.24

-When sailors and civilian personnel pursue qualifications that keep the Navy mission‑ready, the question of how long those credentials remain valid is critical.
-Per OPNAVINST 8023.24, when does a training certification expire?
-This instruction provides the governing framework for the lifecycle of many Navy‑specific training certifications, outlining expiration intervals, renewal requirements, and the actions required when a credential lapses.
+When sailors and civilian personnel pursue qualifications that keep the Navy mission‑ready, the question of how long those credentials remain valid is critical. ** This instruction provides the governing framework for the lifecycle of many Navy‑specific training certifications, outlining expiration intervals, renewal requirements, and the actions required when a credential lapses.
+Still, **Per OPNAVINST 8023.
+Think about it: 24, when does a training certification expire?
 The following article breaks down the instruction in plain language, offers practical guidance for tracking expiration dates, and highlights why staying current matters for both individual careers and unit readiness.

 Overview of OPNAVINST 8023.24